ValenButtignol/oo-design-final/README.md

 # Final Test OO-Design-2024

 This is a set of exercises to test object-oriented design notions.
-The included exercises are based on the usage of different design patterns to make them with an flexible design and easy to maintain in case of future requirement changes.
+The included exercises are based on the usage of different design patterns to make them with a flexible design and easy to maintain in case of future requirement changes.

 For each exercise there is a main program or a test suite or both, that can be used to test the implementation.